 If non-zero, Readline will call indirectly through this pointer to get a character from the input stream.
-By default, it is set to rl_getc, the default Readline character input function (see Section 2.4.8 [Character Input], page 36).
+By default, it is set to rl_getc, the default Readline character input function (see Section 2.4.8 [Character Input], page 38).
+In general, an application that sets rl_getc_function should consider setting rl_input_available_hook as well.